PlugDev-class/BusyCloud/ReadME.md

 Please report every error (exception) as "Issue" on my GitHub</p>
 <br>
 <h1>Huh v2?</h1>
 <p>Yes.
 I rewrote this cloud a year ago, but it didn't change much.
-Since then this cloud wasn't working either way.<br>
+Since then this cloud wasn't working either way.
 But anyway, it was fun ^^.
 Nearly every command is constructed with a low-resource-assistent.<br>
 But be sure, that only the v1 is published and built as a jar.
 Huh?
 You want to help?
-Just Fork the current cloud,<br>
-write something you want to add/remove and push the update to your fork.
+Just Fork the current cloud, write something you want to add/remove and push the update to your fork.
 Are you done?
-Then click on "contribute" and<br>
-and open a pull-request!
+Then click on "contribute" and open a pull-request!
 This helps a lot and saves some time.
 And if you want, you get some credits hehe<p>
 <br>
 <h2>Am I able to install it without any idea with programming?</h2>